4GeeksAcademy/python-lists-loops-programming-exercises/exercises/09-Max_integer_from_list/README.md

 ## 💡 Hints:

-- Define an auxiliary variable and set the first value to `0`.
+- Define an auxiliary variable and set the first value to the first element on the list.

-- Then compare the variables with all the items in the list.
+- Then compare the variable with all the items in the list.

 - Replace the value every time the new element is bigger than the one stored in the auxiliary variable.